About the Judges

 Tyrone McGlinchey FLS FRSA

-Tyrone has been Managing Director of one of the World's longest established horticultural image libraries, Garden World Images for over 16 years, and has run IGPOTY for over 4 years now.
-He is a professional garden photographer (PGPA) with over 20 years of experience in the printing industry.
+Tyrone has worked professionally in the horticultural stock library business as Manager of Garden World Images for over 20 years, and has run IGPOTY since 2014 where he is currently Managing Director.
+He is a professional garden photographer (PGPA) with over 20 years management experience in the printing industry.

-Vice Chairman of the Garden Media Guild and a fellow of the Linnean Society of London, he recently became a fellow of the Royal Society of Arts.
+Former Vice Chairman of the Garden Media Guild and a fellow of the Linnean Society of London, he is also a fellow of the Royal Society of Arts.